HicResearch/PICTURES-DementiaClassifier/README.md

 This SVM Pipeline uses SPM and MATLAB.
 For demonstration purpose, it uses publicly available T1 Brain scans from IXI database (<https://brain-development.org/ixi-dataset/>) for the entire workflow and describes configuration, outputs, and how to run the pipeline.
+This SVM pipeline was developed under the [PICTURES Exemplar-2 Project](https://imageonamission.ac.uk/exemplar-2/).

 For any queries regarding the code contact the corresponding author at
 <p.s.reel@dundee.ac.uk>